Aider-AI/aider/docs/ctags.md

 contains the Foo class
 and the file that contains the BarLog logging subsystem.
-This works pretty well, and is supported by `aider` -- you can manually specify which files to "add to the chat".
+This works pretty well, and is supported by `aider` -- you can manually specify which files to "add to the chat" you are having with GPT.

 But it's not ideal to have to manually identify the right set of files to add to the chat.